Sharderai/Snake/README.md

 Taking an old game and refactoring it following software patterns and design principles.
-Legacy code written by Jessica Knue.
+Legacy code written by Sharderai.
-Refactoring by H Sheldon Smith, Jessica Knue, Berke Can.
+Refactoring by H Sheldon Smith, Sharderai, Berke Can.
 Starting with looking at collision logic, Player class, Point class.